Puppy Bowl Season “Kicks Off” with 26 Adoptions

 On Sunday, January 8, Animal Planet sponsored a fee-waived adoption event celebrating the upcoming Puppy Bowl XIII, which airs February 5 at 3:00 P.M.
 ET/12:00 P.M.
 PT.
 All adoption fees for dogs as well as cats were covered by Animal Planet.

 “Today was a special day,” said Rebecca Frommer, the ASPCA’s Senior Manager of Strategic Cause Partnerships.
-“Since 2014, Animal Planet and the ASPCA have hosted fee-waived adoption events at shelters across the country, but this year, Animal Planet started Puppy Bowl season at our Adoption Center in New York City, so we got to experience this in our own space.”
+“Since 2014, Animal Planet and the ASPCA have hosted fee-waived adoption events at shelters across the country, but this year, Animal Planet started Puppy Bowl season at our Adoption Center in New York City.”

 Puppy Bowl XIII will feature a former ASPCA pit bull puppy named Precious.
 In addition, kittens playing on the field during the Kitty Half-time Show are all from the ASPCA’s Kitten Nursery, where they spent the first weeks of their lives before they were ready to be adopted.